luci/luci-go/rts/doc/eval.md

 # RTS evaluation

-RTS algorithm evaluation is a process of measuring a candidate algorithm's *safety* and *efficiency*.
-It is done by emulating CQ behavior **with** the candidate algorithm, based on CQ's historial records.
+Selection strategy evaluation is a process of measuring a candidate strategy's *safety* and *efficiency*.
+It is done by emulating CQ behavior **with** the candidate selection strategy, based on CQ's historial records.

 [TOC]

 ## Safety

-A safe RTS algorithm doesn't let bad code into the repository.
+A safe selection strategy doesn't let bad code into the repository.
 There are two safety scores: change recall and test recall.

 ### Change recall